wgnhs/lslc-web-app/README.md

 ### Visualized
-This web interface is currently under construction.
+This web interface is now live at http://data.wgnhs.uwex.edu/lake-superior-legacy/.
 The goal of the interface is to provide a way for users to search, view, and download our Lake Superior Legacy Collection data, including photos of rock samples and their associated field notes, microscope slides, and descriptions.